Funding opportunity

 The allowable expenses include the following:

-- At least 70% of the CREATE grant must be used for trainees’ stipends
+- At least 70% of the CREATE grant must be used for trainees’ stipends.

-- Up to 30% of this portion can be distributed to trainees who are not enrolled in the NSE
+- Up to 30% of this portion can be distributed to trainees who are not enrolled in the NSE.

-The three federal granting agencies—CIHR, NSERC and SSHRC—have harmonized policies on support paid to students and postdoctoral fellows from research grants.
+The three federal granting agencies—CIHR, NSERC and SSHRC—have harmonized policies on support paid to students and postdoctoral researchers from research grants.
 Under those policies, there are no minimum or maximum stipend levels paid from grants.
-Universities are encouraged to ensure that students and postdoctoral fellows are appropriately compensated, commensurate with the important contributions they make to the research environment of the university.
+Universities are encouraged to ensure that students and postdoctoral researchers are appropriately compensated, commensurate with the important contributions they make to the research environment of the university.
 Note that it is expected that trainees will be able to complete the training program proposed without long delays to their graduation.

 Training program structure

-- Funds toward the costs for the purchase of books or periodicals, specialized office supplies, computing equipment and information services not formally provided by the university to its academic and research staff, costs involved in providing personnel with training or development in novel techniques required for the training program
+- Funds toward the costs for the purchase of books or periodicals, specialized office supplies, computing equipment and information services not formally provided by the university to its academic and research staff, costs involved in providing personnel with training or development in novel techniques required for the training program.

-- Costs associated with developing course content (this applies to non-academic collaborators only)
+- Costs associated with developing course content (this applies to non-academic collaborators only).

-- Salary of a program coordinator for the duration of the grant
+- Salary of a program coordinator for the duration of the grant.

-- Advertising and trainee recruitment costs, including travel costs to bring potential candidates in for interviews
+- Advertising and trainee recruitment costs, including travel costs to bring potential candidates in for interviews.

-- Costs associated with short-term training related to professional skill development for trainees
+- Costs associated with short-term training related to professional skill development for trainees.

 Travel

-- Funds for the travel of trainees between locations if the program involves institutions located in different cities
+- Funds for the travel of trainees between locations if the program involves institutions located in different cities.

-- Travel and accommodation expenses of trainees to attend conferences or workshops
+- Travel and accommodation expenses of trainees to attend conferences or workshops.

-- Travel and accommodation expenses of the applicant, co-applicant and program coordinator to attend CREATE program events
+- Travel and accommodation expenses of the applicant, co-applicant and program coordinator to attend CREATE program events.

-- Travel cancellation insurance
+- Travel cancellation insurance.

-- Travel health insurance for trainees who do not receive any such benefits from their university or other sources
+- Travel health insurance for trainees who do not receive any such benefits from their university or other sources.

 - Safety-related expenses for trainees for fieldwork, such as protective gear, immunizations, etc.

-- Entry visa fee for trainees when required for the purpose of research
+- Entry visa fee for trainees when required for the purpose of research.

-- For international stream CREATE grant holders, travel to Germany for the applicant, once a year for program coordination purposes
+- For international stream CREATE grant holders, travel to Germany for the applicant once a year for program coordination purposes.

 Air travel must be claimed at the lowest rate available and may not exceed full economy fare; land travel costs may not exceed the equivalent of economy airfare.